AdobeDocs/adobeio-console/approval.md

 ![](images/approval-personal-app-submission-details.png)

-At that time your application *Status* will be updated to "In Review" and the **App Submission Details** that you filled in previously will be visible, however they will be greyed out and you will be unable to edit them.
+At that time, your application status will be updated to "In Review" and the **App Submission Details** that you filled in previously will be visible, however they will be greyed out and you will be unable to edit them.

 ![](images/approval-personal-app-in-review.png)

 ## Next steps

-Once an application has been approved, either by internal reviewers or the Adobe Review team, its *Status* will be updated to "Published" and the application will be available for use either by employees within your enterprise organization (for Project Firefly applications) or for the general public through Adobe Exchange.
+Once an application has been approved, either by internal reviewers or the Adobe Review team, its status will be updated to "Published" and the application will be available for use either by employees within your enterprise organization (for Project Firefly applications) or for the general public through Adobe Exchange.

 ![](images/approval-published.png)